 Will Almost Home euthanize my terminally ill pet?

-AHHS offers owner-requested euthanasia by appointment for a fee of $40.
+AHHS offers owner-requested euthanasia by appointment for a fee dependent on size.
 For more information on this service please contact AHHS at 765-474-5222.
 For private cremation of an owned pet, there is an additional fee.